Brian Howard (poet): Biography

 Subsequently, he led a very active social life, tried to come to terms with his homosexuality, and published only one substantial poetry collection God Save the King (1930, Hours Press).
 He was active as a poet during the Spanish Civil War, but did not ultimately invest in his work with seriousness.
 He drank heavily and used drugs.

-He had a long affair with Sandy Baird, whom he knew from Eton.
-Baird was killed in action in 1943 at 33-years-old.
+He had a long affair with Sandy (Alexander William Bertie Gordon) Baird, whom he knew from Eton.

-During World War II Howard took part in the Dunkirk evacuation and later worked for MI5 but was dismissed from the War Office in June 1942, after which he was conscripted to the Royal Air Force and given a low-level clerk's job at Bomber Command, High Wycombe.
+During World War II, Howard took part in the Dunkirk evacuation and later worked for MI5 but was dismissed from the War Office in June 1942, after which he was conscripted to the Royal Air Force and given a low-level clerk's job at Bomber Command, High Wycombe.
 Transferred to another posting, where he referred to his commanding officer as "Colonel Cutie" (an appellation Evelyn Waugh gave his rebellious rogue Basil Seal in the novel Put Out More Flags), Howard was dismissed in December 1944, by which time he had formed a longstanding open relationship with Sam Langford, an Irishman serving in the Air Sea Rescue.

 After the war, Howard drifted around Europe with Sam, continuing to write occasional articles and reviews for the New Statesman, the BBC and others, fitfully working on an uncompleted biography of the gay English writer Norman Douglas (author of the novel South Wind) and doing no substantial work.
 Because of drinking, drug use, and sexual indiscretions, they were expelled in turn from Monaco, France, Italy and Spain, the French authorities noting their "moralité douteuse" (dubious morality).

-He suffered from bad health in the 1950s, and committed suicide by taking an overdose of sedatives after the accidental death of his lover, Sam Langford (1926–1958), who died suddenly but naturally in Howard's bath.
+He suffered from bad health in the 1950s, and committed suicide by taking an overdose of barbiturates after the death of his lover, Sam Langford (1926–1958), who died suddenly but naturally in Howard's bath.
 They were buried alongside each other at Russian Orthodox Cemetery, Nice.

 Evelyn Waugh wrote: "I used to know Brian Howard well—a dazzling young man to my innocent eyes.
 In later life he became very dangerous—constantly attacking people with his fists in public places—so I kept clear of him.
 He was consumptive but the immediate cause of his death was a broken heart."